The Marvelous Land Of Oz

 and nothing that goes on in the Land of Oz escapes her notice.
 I

-you are a Pumpkinhead!" retorted the Scarecrow.
-"But, if the
+prove you are a Pumpkinhead!" retorted the Scarecrow.
+"But,

 Sorceress